White football logo

 The Super Bowl is the annual league championship game of the National Football League (NFL) in the United States.
 It holds a significant place in American sports culture, serving as the culminating event of every NFL season since 1966 when it replaced the NFL Championship Game.

 Millions of viewers around the world eagerly anticipate the Super Bowl each year.
-With an average audience of 115.1 million viewers both through The FOX network and digital streaming, this grand spectacle has grown to become one of the most-watched sporting events in America and a highly anticipated television extravaganza.
-It is typically played on a Sunday afternoon.
+With an average audience of 115.1 million viewers both through the FOX network and digital streaming, this grand spectacle has grown to become one of the most-watched sporting events in America and a highly anticipated television extravaganza.

 TURF TANK TIP: